hamidzr/task-manager.nvim/README.md

 - In visual mode: Select multiple task lines and press `<leader>tx` to toggle all selected checkboxes

 If a line doesn't have a checkbox, pressing `<leader>tx` will add one in the checked state (`[x]`).

+When you toggle a checkbox from unchecked (`[ ]`) to checked (`[x]`), the task is automatically moved to the bottom of its current section (between the heading it belongs to and the next heading), keeping completed items out of the way while preserving any sub-items.

 ## File Structure